FreeFem/FreeFem-doc/docs/documentation/Parallelization.md

 	$$

 !!! note
-	We never use finite element space associated to the full domain $\Omega$ because it to expensive.
+	We never use finite element space associated to the full domain $\Omega$ because it is too expensive.

 We have to defined to operator to build the previous algorithm: